loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 ## <u><a id="data_management">Data Management</a></u>

 ### <u><a id="create_index_with_settings">Define an index that satisfies a given set of requirements</a></u>

+For a list of options, see [index modules](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html)

 <details>
     <summary>Defining an index:</summary>